mamadou-wone/mamadou-wone/README.md

 ## 🌞 Want to work together or learn more about me?

 <p>
-Feel free to [contact me](link to contact) to discuss potential collaboration or to learn more about my background and experience.
-You can also check out my [LinkedIn profile](link to LinkedIn) to see my full work history and recommendations.
+Feel free to contact me to discuss potential collaboration or to learn more about my background and experience.
+You can also check out my <a href="https://www.linkedin.com/in/mamadou-wone-590229178/"> LinkedIn</a> profile to see my full work history and recommendations.
 Thanks for visiting my GitHub profile!
 </p>

  <br />